Rathcoole: Police investigating 'serious incident' in north Belfast

 - Published

-Police are investigating what they have described as a "serious incident" in north Belfast on Monday.
+Police are investigating what they have described as a "serious incident" in north Belfast.

+The area around a grey car with its boot and doors open at Clonmore Green close to its junction with Crossreagh Drive, Rathcoole, has been cordoned off.

-Part of the road at Derrycoole Way, Rathcoole, has been cordoned off and forensic officers are expected at the scene.
+It is understood that forensic officers are expected at the scene.

 Two men have been arrested and a vehicle has been seized and taken away for examination.